adaltas/node-nikita/src/core/chmod.coffee.md

     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `stat` (Stat instance, optional)
-    Pass the Stat object relative to the destination file or directory, to be used as an optimization.
+    Pass the Stat object relative to the target file or directory, to be used as an optimization.

 ## Callback parameters